simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 Verify SIMP server R10K install
 -------------------------------

-This check verifies that CentOS 6 and CentOS 7 SIMP servers can be installed via :term:`r10k`.
+This check verifies that CentOS 7 SIMP servers can be installed via :term:`r10k`.
 Since this capability is already automatically tested in a ``simp-core`` acceptance test, all verification is handled by `Verify simp-core tests pass`_.

 .. _Docker: https://www.docker.com